 Orleans Parish Counselor- Provide mental health services to clients, including individual, relationship, and group counseling and therapy; clinical assessment and treatment planning, crisis intervention, consultation and outreach service and psychological assessment.
 Master’s Degree from an accredited school of Social Work with 5 plus years of providing clinical counseling services.
 Professional Licensure in the State of Louisiana.
 Requires in depth knowledge of the principles and practices within the professional field.
 Requires DSM diagnostic skills and experience in counseling clients in crisis.

-Certified Nursing Assistant- Responsible for direct care of participants in Hope Haven and Greenwalt ADHC’s.
+Certified Nursing Assistant- Responsible for direct care of participants at the Hope Haven / Greenwalt Adult Day Healthcare Centers.
 Responsibilities include but not limited to personal care, non skilled treatments, assistance with toileting, feeding, and recreational activities.
 Must have nursing assistant certification and have current CPR certification.
 She/he must be able to work in a team environment.
-High School Diploma/GED, Current State Certified Nursing Assistant License and CPR CERTIFICATION.
+High School Diploma/GED, Current State Certified Nursing Assistant License and CPR certification.
 One year experience in care of the elderly individuals at various cognitive levels, good interpersonal skills with the ability to handle unusual situations.
 Must be able to maneuver and operate general household equipment.

 Driver- Responsible for the direct transportation of physically limited passengers to and from destinations.
 Positions require constant interaction with caregivers and community agencies.
 High school diploma/GED plus one year experience transporting individual with special mobility needs.
 A valid Chauffer license or CDL and a good driving record are required.
 Inspects and maintains van in clean, orderly and safe condition.
 Assist passengers on and off vehicle.
 Must be able to work effectively in a team environment and operate handicap accessible vehicles.